Introduction: External VGA / GPU for Laptops Using EXP GDC Beast

 Step 3: Locate Your WLAN CARD, and Replace It With the Beast Interface Cable

-the beast comes with 2 cables. the power cable (8pin to 20 pin and 4pin) and the interface cable (mini pcie/ngff/expresscard to HDMI)
+the beast comes with 2 cables. the power cable (8pin to 20 pin and 4pin) and the interface cable (that weird mini pcie/ngff/expresscard to HDMI cable)

 Open your laptop using screwdriver, locate the WLAN card and replace it with the beast interface cable.